BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 > ## Exercise: Transfering BLAST results in personal device
 >
-> The obejctive of this exercise is to be able to run SLURM script and transfer
+> The obejctive of this exercise is to be able to run SLURM script
-> output file to your own device.
 > You can use checklist to track progress.
 > 1. Copy script to your working directory (`phylogeny`). <input type="checkbox">
 > 2. Edit <email_address> with your own address in SLURM submission script. <input type="checkbox">